 - Act: Engage in grounding exercises, like the “5-4-3-2-1” technique, where you identify five things you can see, four you can touch, three you can hear, two you can smell, and one you can taste.

-- Repeat: Create a daily routine that integrates mindfulness practices.
-This could be through meditation, yoga, or simply taking a few minutes each day to check in with yourself.
+- Repeat: Develop a daily routine that integrates mindfulness practices.
+These could include meditation, yoga, or taking a few minutes daily to check in with yourself.

 - End: Celebrate your victories, no matter how small.
 Acknowledging your progress can be a powerful tool against anxiety.